 Danielle DiMartino Booth is the author of Fed Up: An Insider’s Take on Why the Federal Reserve is Bad for America.
-She is also a well-known entrepreneur and economist and the founder, CEO, and chief strategist of Quill Intelligence LLC.
+She is also a well-known entrepreneur, economist, and Quill Intelligence LLC’s founder, CEO, and chief strategist.
 She also writes a piece for Bloomberg Opinion.
-She has been recognized as one of the Top Voices in Economics and Finance for the third year of a row.
+The author has been recognized as one of the Top Voices in Economics and Finance.

 |Profession:||Economist, CEO & Chief Strategist|

 |Age (As of 2023):||52 Years old|

 |Education:||1.
 Columbia University in the City of New York (Masters’s degree, Journalism) [1999 – 2001]|